 The dispute escalated in 1985 when the City of Toronto installed 14 street signs designating the area as “The Beaches.”
 Eventually, the signs were removed although it is still officially designated as The Beaches by the municipal government.
 In 2006, the Beaches BIA (Business Improvement Area) cast a vote to place “The Beach” on signs on new lampposts planned over the summer, but local outrage put a stop to that.

 What is interesting to note, though, is that the BIA followed the decision to rescind with a poll (by ballot, in-person and online).
 Fifty-eight percent (58%) of respondents chose “The Beach” as the name to appear on signs.

 In addition to all the great shopping boutiques, there are several eating establishments in the area.
 We enjoyed an amazing gluten-free vegetarian pizza at Pizzaiola and took a stroll to Murphy’s Law Pub and Kitchen, where we enjoyed the delicious Thai Green Curry and Chicken Pot Pie – yummy!
 Both places were within walking distance of our house sit.

 Regardless of whether you want to refer to it as The Beaches or The Beach, it is a beautiful place and we were so lucky to be able to live there for a week and enjoy the area.

 We arrived at our house sit the night before our host’s departure as we knew she would want to get an early start in the morning.
 We were welcomed by Janet, a very attractive, intelligent woman who is a communications advisor.
 She soon had us sitting down and sharing refreshments with her.
-Her cozy brick home which is located within walking distance to the water and the famed Toronto boardwalk is full of character; for the book lover, there are many, many books everywhere.
+Her cozy brick home which is located within walking distance of the water and the famed Toronto boardwalk is full of character; for the book lover, there are many, many books everywhere.
 It was an enjoyable evening as we got to know a little about each other before heading off to bed.